ThyanRevolter/adhithyan-academic-cv/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Professor of Artificial Intelligence
+role: Research Associate in Department of Civil and Environmental Engineering

 # Organizations/Affiliations to show in About widget
 organizations: